 Download Linux Binary (v1.0)

-For binary, simply run './protection -d imgs/'
+For binary, simply run './protection -d imgs/' - Fawkes Source Code on Github, for development.

 If you have any issues running Fawkes, please feel free to ask us by email or raising an issue in our Github repo.
 Check back often for new releases, or subscribe to our (very) low-volume mailing list for Fawkes announcements and news.